gfxdisp/FovVideoVDP/README.md

 You specify the display by passing `--display` argument to the PyTorch code, or `display_name` parameter to the MATLAB code.

 Note the the specification in `display_models.json` is for the display and not the image.
-If you select to use `standard_hdr` with the resolution of 3840x2160 for your display and pass a 1920x1080 image, the metric will assume that the image occupies one quarter of that display.
+If you select to use `standard_hdr` with the resolution of 3840x2160 for your display and pass a 1920x1080 image, the metric will assume that the image occupies one quarter of that display (the central portion).

 ### Custom specification

 The display photometry and geometry is typically specified by passing `display_name` parameter to the metric.
-Alternatively, ff you need more flexibility in specifying display geometry (size, fov, viewing distance) and its colorimetry, you can instead pass objects of the classes `fvvdp_display_geometry`, `fvvdp_display_photo_gog` for most SDR displays, and `fvvdp_display_photo_absolute` for HDR displays.
+Alternatively, if you need more flexibility in specifying display geometry (size, fov, viewing distance) and its colorimetry, you can instead pass objects of the classes `fvvdp_display_geometry`, `fvvdp_display_photo_gog` for most SDR displays, and `fvvdp_display_photo_absolute` for HDR displays.
 You can also create your own subclasses of those classes for custom display specification.

 ### Reporting metric results

 When reporting the results of the metric, please include the string returned by the metric, such as:
-`"FovVideoVDP v1.0, 75.4 [pix/deg], Lpeak=200, Lblack=0.5979 [cd/m^2], non-foveated, (standard_4k)"`
+`"FovVideoVDP v1.1, 75.4 [pix/deg], Lpeak=200, Lblack=0.5979 [cd/m^2], non-foveated, (standard_4k)"`
 This is to ensure that you provide enough details to reproduce your results.

 ### Predicted quality scores